On the universal deformations for SL_2-representations of knot groups

 In this section, we show the relation between the universal deformation ring in Sections 1, 2 and the character scheme of ${\rm SL}_2$-representations.

-In Subsection 3.1, we recall the constructions and some facts concerning the ${\rm SL}_2$-character scheme and the abstract universal character algebra over an algebraically closed field and then describe their relation.
-For the details, we consult [CS], [LM, Chapter 1], [Na] and [S].
-In Subsection 3.2, we give the relation between the universal deformation ring and the character scheme via the abstract universal character algebra.
+In Subsection 3.1, we recall the constructions and some facts concerning the ${\rm SL}_2$-character scheme and the skein algebra over an algebraically closed field and then describe their relation.
+For the details, we consult [3], [7, Chapter 1], [12] and [19].
+In Subsection 3.2, we give the relation between the universal deformation ring and the character scheme via the skein algebra.
+Our universal deformation ring may be regarded as an infinitesimal (1-parameter) deformation of the universal character algebra.

 As in Sections 1 and 2, let $\Pi$ be a finitely generated group. \\